captainzero93/security_harden_linux/README.md

 **One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off.
 This enables casual use and more strict enforcement.**

+This is a breakthrough in locally ran LLM's, especiaoly on mid/low end hardware!

 **Version 4.2** - Critical Fixes for Module(s) Execution - Tested WORKING on Debian 13 ...
 (4.2.1 - Readme clarifcation and extra detail, video footage added and a build added for Windows).

 [![License](https://img.shields.io/badge/License-CC%20BY--NC%204.0-blue.svg)](https://creativecommons.org/licenses/by-nc/4.0/)